 Finally, the logic of primacy is conditioned by the properties of actor interaction.
-Actors may have dense, moderate or low interaction across organizational tiers.
+Actors may have dense, moderate or low level of interaction across organizational tiers.
 Interaction may also be formalized or based on informal codes of conduct.
-Role-change often follows from long-term and informal interaction (Hopf 2002, 5; Lewis 2003; Olsen 2003b,18).
-However, empirical studies of IE participants challenge the assumption that length of participation among IE officials accompanies a re-socialization of them (e.g. Ernst 1978; Trondal 2001).
-On the other hand, transactionalists and functionalists have argued that intensive and face-to-face interaction between state agents lead to the development of common identities and roles, and a shift towards a greater alignment with the IGO (Deutsch 1957).
-Internalization and the social learning of roles and behavior occur through intensive repetition of role and action.
+Role-change often follows from long-term and informal interaction (Lewis, 2003; Olsen, 2003b, 18).
+However, empirical studies of IE participants challenge the assumption that length of participation among IE officials accompanies a re-socialization of them (e.g. Ernst, 1978; Trondal, 2001).
+On the other hand, transactionalists and functionalists have argued that intensive and face-to-face interaction between state agents lead to the development of common identities and roles, and a shift towards a greater alignment with the IGO (Deutsch, 1957).
+Internalization and social learning of roles occur through intensive repetition of role and action.
 Direct experiences of IEs increase the likelihood that civil servants evoke roles and behavior consistent with shared norms and values of the IEs (the logic of primacy).
-Jean Monnet believed that "men are changed by what they do" (quoted in Duchène 1994, 376).
+Jean Monnet believed that "men are changed by what they do" (quoted in Duchène, 1994, 376).

-There may be clear and less clear boundary policing between organizations (Johnston 2003).
+There may be clear and less clear boundary policing between organizations (Johnston, 2003).
 Actor interaction across organizational boundaries affects their perceptions of the permeability of these borders.
-For example, Commission officials may have intensive contacts with domestic officials as well as OECD and WTO officials who work on similar issues.
+For example, Commission officials may have intensive contacts with domestic officials and with OECD and WTO officials who work on similar issues.
 The argument is that boundaries that are perceived as unclear invoke ambiguous cues for action and role enactment.
 In such circumstances the logic of recency is likely to be guiding actors' roles and behavior.
-On the other hand, the clearer the perceived boundaries between IEs and other institutions, the more likely that the logic of primacy is evoked.
+On the other hand, the clearer the perceived boundaries are between IEs and other institutions, the more likely that the logic of primacy is evoked.

-Demographic characteristics
+H5: Demographic characteristics

 Finally, organizations are composed of actors with demographic characteristics (e.g. education, tenure, age and nationality) that may guide actors' enactment of behavior and role perception.
-Ceteris paribus, highly educated civil servants within expert organizations are more likely to evoke roles as independent sector experts than roles as national representatives (Cortell and Peterson 2003, 6).
-Moreover, IE officials with an international education and with a multinational family background are more likely to be supranationally oriented than officials with a national education and family.
+Assumable, the demographic profiles of officials are likely to penetrate their behavior in weakly organized and institutionalized situations.
+This argument gives the following "prediction": Ceteris paribus, highly educated civil servants within porous expert organizations are more likely to evoke roles as independent sector experts than roles as national representatives (Cortell and Peterson, 2003, 6).
+Moreover, IE officials with an international education and with a multinational family background are more likely to be supranationally oriented than officials with mainly a national education and family.
 This is due to their parental and educational pre-socialization prior to entering the IEs.
-Ceteris paribus, young IE civil servants are more likely to become supranationally and transgovernmentally oriented than older civil servants who have been subject to domestic pre-socialization over longer periods of time.
+Ceteris paribus, young IE civil servants are more likely to become supranationally and transgovernmentally oriented than older civil servants who have been subject to domestic presocialization over longer periods of time.
 Finally, the tenure of civil servants is likely to mould their decision-making behavior.
-Arguably, senior IE officials with life-long service are more likely to evoke supranational and transgovernmental behavior and roles than newly recruited IEs officials (Mourtizen 1990, 44).
-Loyalty towards any IE is assumed to be a function of the IE officials' length of service (cf. recruitment procedures)
+Arguably, senior IE officials with life-long service are more likely to evoke supranational and transgovernmental behavior and roles than newly recruited IEs officials (Mourtizen, 1990, 44).
+Findings suggest that loyalty towards any IE is assumed to be a function of the IE officials' length of service (see H3) (Reinalda and Verbeek, 2004, 20).